carlos-menezes/esbuild-license-compliance-plugin/README.md

 ## Options

-- `allowed` - Array of SPDX license IDs that are allowed
+- `allowed` - Array of SPDX license IDs that are allowed.
-- `disallowed` - Array of SPDX license IDs that are not allowed
+- `disallowed` - Array of SPDX license IDs that are not allowed.
-- `ignores` - Array of package name patterns to ignore (supports glob patterns)
+- `ignores` - Array of package name patterns to ignore (supports glob patterns).
+- `dependencies` - Specify which dependency types to scan.
+If not specified, all types will be scanned.